SELF SUPPORTED Trail Options

 Proud Lake Recreation Area - Access the ever evolving singletrack network of Proud Lake from the Trailhead at the corner of Childs Lake and Dawson Roads, or ride in on one of the three 2-way connector trails... the Kensington Connector from Milford Rd, The Wixom Road Connector, or the Garden Road Connector.
 Built over the last several years, Proud Lake has plenty of manageable climbs to get your heart rate up, but you will be rewarded by some of the best downhill in Southeast Michigan.
 Loop 4 is singletrack sweetness, peppered with everything you could want in a cross country trail.
 Loop 3 ("Hermann's Dream") is a rollercoaster of flow that you will want to session over and over.
 Finally, located on the east end of the park and separated from the rest, but connect-able with a two-track road, is the Campground Bypass, a bonus section of beautiful pine covered singletrack that takes you to the Lakes Community Pathway and leads to Hickory Glen.

 Kensington Connector - Part of the original Chief Pontiac Trail, a Boy Scout trail built in 1958, it connects Proud Lake (Loop 4 at Old Plank Rd) to Milford Rd on the east side of Kensington Metropark.
-2 miles of simple singletrack gets you between two major park systems without having to leave a bike path!
+2 miles of simple singletrack gets you between two major park systems without having to leave the bike path!
 Two-way traffic is present on this trail.
 (Pro-tip: West bound is the fun way!)

 Hickory Glen - Tight and twisty, with very little elevation so beginners will find this trail manageable at slower speeds.
 Great opportunity for advanced riders to test their handling skills at higher speeds!
 Approximately 6 miles in length, Hickory Glen is accessible from Proud Lake via the paved Lakes Community trail (approximately 3 miles away).
 It is possible to reach this trail from Proud Lake without riding on any roads thanks to these great pathways!